 5. The Palazzi dei Rolli – part of the UNESCO World Heritage

-In 1576 the prince of the Genoa Republic, Andrea Doria, ordered the beginning of the royal Rolli: in fact, they were a list of the most magnificent manor houses built for ship-owners, bankers, famous city figures, all the important people representing the Genoa aristocracy.
-To find out what the Golden Age of the city was, visit them.
+In 1576 the prince of the Genoa Republic, Andrea Doria, ordered the beginning of the royal Rolli: in fact, they were a list of the most magnificent manor houses built for ship-owners, bankers, and the rest of the important people representing the Genoa aristocracy.

 This is a hidden gem of Genoa.
-Less well-known, less visible and noticeable from the outside of the Duomo, this basilica offers a great view of those who have came to visit it.
+Less known, less visible and noticeable from the outside of the Duomo, this basilica offers a great view of those who have come to visit it.

-This symphony of cement mortar, marble, frescoes that enchants, amazes visitors.
+This symphony of cement mortar, marble, and enchanting frescoes, amazes visitors.

 If you are in Genoa and you are looking for it, ask for the Nuncio Square – piazza della Nunziata, because otherwise many people will not be able to tell you where it is.